jacebenson/cedar/docs/docs/typescript/strict-mode.md

 }
 ```

-Redwood's type generator behaves a bit differently in strict mode, so now that you've opted in, make sure to generate types:
+Cedar's type generator behaves a bit differently in strict mode, so now that you've opted in, make sure to generate types:

 ```
 yarn rw g types